BeksOmega/looping-layout/README.md

 ## :question: Support

 If you think you have found a bug definitely report it using the [issue template][issue-template]!
-Just be sure to search for for duplicate issues before reporting, as someone else may have already come across your problem.
+Just be sure to search for duplicate issues before reporting, as someone else may have already come across your problem.

 If you have any questions about the project please feel free to message bekawestberg@gmail.com with